-Define the maximum total length of low voltage wiring from outdoor unit to indoor unit and thermostat.
+Define the maximum length of low voltage wiring from condensing unit to indoor unit and thermostat.

 Field installed electrical conduit is required at the low voltage wire entry point.
-Animals like frogs, snakes, spiders and others may climb into the control box resulting in the PCB damage.
-Manufacturer reserves the rights to reject warranty claim on PCB if not comply.
+Animals like frogs, snakes, spiders and others may climb into the control box resulting in the MCB damage.
+Manufacturer reserves the rights to reject warranty claim on MCB if not comply.